Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 <p class="firstLetter">You've seen her lighting up the big screen, captivating audiences worldwide with her charm and charisma.</p>

 Margot Robbie, the versatile actress from Australia, is a force to be reckoned with in Hollywood.
-This article dives into a fascinating exploration of Robbie's persona, suggesting her as an embodiment of Enneagram Type 8 - The Challenger.
+This article dives into a fascinating exploration of Robbie's persona, suggesting her as an embodiment of Enneagram type 8 - The Challenger.

 <details>
 <summary class="accordion">TL;DR: Why Margot Robbie is an Enneagram type 8 </summary>
 <div class="panel">
 <ul>
-<li><b>Top of Mind:</b> Margot Robbie, renowned for her fierce and bold portrayals in movies such as "Wolf of Wall Street" and "Suicide Squad," exemplifies Enneagram Type 8 characteristics.
+<li><b>Top of Mind:</b> Margot Robbie, renowned for her fierce and bold portrayals in movies such as "Wolf of Wall Street" and "Suicide Squad," exemplifies Enneagram type 8 characteristics.
 Her assertive roles and refusal to be typecast mirror Type 8's desire to be in control and resist vulnerability.
 </li>
 <li><b>Inner World:</b> Robbie's inner world as a Type 8 may be filled with an underlying drive to protect not only herself but those close to her.
 Constantly challenging herself to break new ground, she likely feels a daily responsibility to maintain her strength and autonomy.
 Her intensity and ability to express anger reveal Type 8's proactive, forceful nature.
 </li>